 - Your course must introduce a new significant focus in one or more of the University’s four curricular priority areas: experiential learning, Aboriginal education, internationalization, innovative uses of learning technology;

-- Successful completion of the CDI, with active participation and all requirements met (including submission of the final reflective piece at the end of the week);
+- Successful completion of the CDI, with active participation and all requirements met (including submission of the final reflective piece);

 - The course is an approved credit course (courses that do not fall within this category will be considered on a case-by-case basis).

 Once the CDI is complete and if all of the above criteria are met, our office will be in contact with you to confirm your eligibility and arrange for the transfer of the grant to the supporting department’s fund.
 Ideas for how the grant money may be used (but not limited to):

 hire a student to assist with designing the course,